 - A business card with name, editorial title and media outlet’s logo;

 - A copy of the masthead, which clearly displays name and editorial title; and/or

 - A bylined industry-related article written and published within the last 12 months.

 - Non-editorial personnel from trade press organizations will be able to attend the NACS Show either through the Trade Press Exhibitor Program or by paying the appropriate non-editorial trade press registration fee.
 Non-editorial personnel will not be able to attend other NACS events.

 NACS has adopted a comprehensive Trade Press Editorial Policy and has created two Trade Press Exhibitor Benefit Programs to provide levels of benefits to trade press that desire an association relationship beyond editorial activities principally involving exhibiting at NACS events.
-We have elected to discontinue trade press supplier membership and to implement these programs instead of creating separate membership classes, effective January 1, 2010.

 Trade press companies that elect to participate at this level pay no annual fee and receive the following benefits.

 - Listing in directories

 - Eligible for purchasing full conference credentials and tickets to special events